0xReki/0xreki.github.io/_posts/2019/2019-03-12-riichi-mahjong-clients-2019.md

 {:.mt-4}
 You cannot see the wall.
-Instead, you see the remaining tile count in the center.
+Instead, you see the remaining tile count in the centre.
 In the top right corner, you see the information about the current deal and the doras.
-Note you really see the doras, not the indicators like you would see in a real-life game.
+Note, you really see the doras, not the indicators like you would see in a real-life game.

 In the bottom right corner, you have hints: it tells you what to discard to best tile efficiency.
 Then, near the end of a deal or after somebody calls Riichi there are the Dangerous Tile Markers: red means very dangerous, orange dangerous etc.